Alusus/Stripe/readme.md

 handler this.getSubscriptions(): Possible[Array[SrdRef[Subscription]]]
 ```

-Returns a list of Subscriptions.
+Returns the list of subscriptions.

 #### getSubscription